Australian Football League: Pre-season

 From 1988 until 2013, the AFL ran a pre-season competition that finished prior to the commencement of the premiership season, which served as both warm-up matches for the season and as a stand-alone competition.

 It was mostly contested as a four-week knock out tournament but the format changed after the expansion of the league beyond sixteen clubs in 2011 and has frequently been used to trial rule changes.

 In 2014, the competition format was abandoned and practice matches are now played under the sponsored name Marsh Community Series.
 This consists of all 18 clubs playing two matches each, which are played on some weekdays and weekends, throughout February and early March.

 Premiership season

-The AFL home-and-away season at present lasts for 24 rounds, starting in mid-March and ending in late August.
-As of the 2025 AFL season, each team plays 23 matches, consisting of 11 home games, 11 away games, 1 neutral game, and one bye.
+The AFL home-and-away season at present lasts for 25 rounds, starting in early March and ending in late August.
+As of the 2026 AFL season, each team plays 23 matches, consisting of 11 home games, 11 away games, 1 neutral game, and two byes.
 Teams receive four premiership points for a win and two premiership points for a draw.
 Ladder finishing positions are based on the number of premiership points won.
 "Percentage", calculated as the ratio of points scored to points conceded throughout the season, is used as a tie-breaker when teams finish with equal premiership points.
 Further tie-breakers, if required, are the premiership points accumulated in head-to-head matches between the tied teams and then the percentage earned in such matches, with a final tie-breaker being a random drawing of lots.